gma/obfuscurity/README.md

 ## Usage

-To obfuscate the number you want to hide,
+To obfuscate the number you want to hide, make yourself a `Baffler`:

     baffler = Obfuscurity::Baffler.new
     baffler.obscure(1)  # -> 302841629